On this Page

 There are a number of ways that you can obtain the Oculus Unreal distributions:

-To access these GitHub repositories, you must be subscribed to the private EpicGames/UnrealEngine repository (see UE4 of GitHub for details).
-If you are not subscribed and logged into your GitHub account, you will receive a 404 error.
+Important: To access the Epic and Oculus GitHub repositories, you must be logged in to GitHub and subscribed to the private EpicGames/UnrealEngine repository (see UE4 on GitHub for details).
+Otherwise, you will receive a 404 error when you try to access the repository links.
 An Unreal license is not required.

 Note: An Oculus Signature File (OSIG) is not required for Oculus Go.